th-m/firebase-typed/README.md

 ## Usage

 All you need to create a typed instance of your db is an defined interface.
-For the purposes of this document our example interface will be:

 ```
+### Import

+import { typedRealTimeDB, TypedRealTimeDB } from 'firebase-typed';

 export interface Game {
     host: Player,
     characters: Character,